 The service uses a fine grained permission model.
 User accounts must be granted appropriate permissions to view or edit data records.

-Changes to tenant data within the service are recorded in an audit log containing the user account that made the change, the date and time at which the change was made and the content of the change.
+Changes to some tenant data within the service are recorded in an audit log containing the user account that made the change, the date and time at which the change was made and the content of the change.